leighklotz/blatano/README.md

 Blatano has a built-in set of criteria for deciding what is unique and what is variation, discarding the most random and keeping a few key points.
-This lets Blatano distinguish things dimly, such the difference between humans and service robots.
+These criteria let Blatano distinguish things dimly, such the difference between humans and service robots.
 Although it can recognize the difference, it does not attribute any importance to it other than as a distinguishing characteristic!
 Still, it contributes to Blatano's knowledge and thus the name and the digital portrait.

 It would be interesting to hear if you can strongly associate any name or set of names with a person, or other entity.
 For my part,